webplatform/docs/community/berlin_feb_2013/index.md

 Bear in mind that we want to work on p0, p1 and p2 properties first of all, so please stick to those first, and go on to lower priorities if they are all completed.

 Your main go to point for help and guidance with CSS property references is Chris Mills.

+=== Do what you want===

+If you don't like the idea of working on CSS or API docs, please have a think about what else you'd like to do.
+You could:

+* Write some code to fix your most hated WebPlatform bug
+* Work on a useful extension/template mod/other addition to WebPlatform
+* Work on some different documentation than CSS and APIs (there's a lot to do)
+* Work on some graphics/styling that will improve the look of the site

+Please let u know what you want to work on, and we'll keep track of your progress.

 ===Other people you can go to for help===